Vietnam.vn - Nền tảng quảng bá Việt Nam

 Know how to listen to yourself better after... "being in prison"

-In an absolutely silent space, with no phone ringing, no social media, no one to bother her, a "prisoner" like Ms. Van faced for the first time the insecurity that she had tried to avoid.
+In an absolutely silent space, with no phone ringing, no social media, no one to bother her, a "prisoner" like Ms. Van faced for the first time the insecurity she had tried to avoid.

 "I realized that in this "prison", the person holding me captive was none other than myself," she said.

 Instead of fighting the silence, she learned to accept it and listen to her inner voice.
-A notebook, a pen, and a camera (specially designed for work) became her 24-hour companions.
+A notebook, a pen and a camera (specially designed for work) became her 24-hour companions.

 Vietnamese girl spends more than 2.8 million VND to stay in jail for 24 hours in Korea - 3